Is communicating with your care recipient challenging? Could your relationship be better?

 - Establish a common ground for communication

 Reminiscence brings value to the listener in a number of ways:

-• Gains knowledge and understanding of the period in which the person lived
+- Gaining knowledge and understanding of the period in which the person lived

-• Builds a bridge between the past and present
+- By building a bridge between the past and present

-• Establishes a relationship through sharing information and experiences
+- Establishing a relationship through sharing information and experiences

-Can be used as a therapeutic tool in care planning or identifying assets, needs, and resources.
+Lastly, reminiscence can be used as a therapeutic tool in care planning or identifying assets, needs, and resources.

-“The difference between the right word and the almost right word is the difference between lightning and the lightning bug” -Mark Twain
+“The difference between the right word and the almost right word is the difference between lightning and the lightning bug”